vercel-labs/blue-green/README.md

 }
 ```

-The fields `deploymentDomainBlue` and `deploymentDomainGreen` must be valid deployments for your projects.
+The fields `deploymentDomainBlue` and `deploymentDomainGreen` must be valid [deployment domains](https://vercel.com/docs/deployments/generated-urls) for your projects.

 See this project's [middleware.ts file](https://github.com/vercel-labs/blue-green/blob/main/middleware.ts) for the logic implementing the blue-green/canary logic.